 Paints form an integral part of any building construction.
 Not only do they reflect the aesthetic sense of the inhabitants, but they also attribute the powers of protection and durability to the walls hiding behind them.
 Without getting into the science of painting technology, let us approach house painting with a common man’s perspective.

-It suffices to know that paints are broadly classified into two categories: water based and oil based.
+It suffices to know that paints are broadly classified into two categories: water-based and oil-based.
 We shall deal with the types of paints, their classification, and proper application procedures.
 The entire painting process can be divided into three stages: pre-painting stage; surface preparation; and paint application.

 Interior wall painting

-Selection of a painting scheme either as an interior décor or as an external facade depends upon the spaces you are dealing with.
+The selection of a painting scheme either as an interior décor or as an external facade depends upon the spaces you are dealing with.
 Each space has its own requirement and a function.
 There are four categories of interior wall paints: Distemper regular, Distemper acrylic, Emulsion regular or matt, and Emulsion silk.
 These are in the ascending order of price and quality.
 One can choose depending on the affordability factor.